-December 13th 2018 - The Animal Drums premieres at Whitechapel Gallery Cinema, London.
+The Animal Drums at Whitechapel Gallery Cinema : December Thursday13th 2018

-A feature length art film exploring the sad, macabre, abstract threat of contemporary London.
+A feature length art film exploring the sad, macabre, abstract threat of contemporary London undergoing constant development.

 'Manichean visions revive disputed and despoiled London ground.
 Poetry in light and stone' Iain Sinclair

-The Animals Drums emerges from a four year collaboration between myself and Joshua Alexander that began in five experimental shorts about everything from disease, menial work and the remnants of the British Empire to a London in the grips of constant development.
+The Animals Drums emerges from a four year collaboration between myself and Joshua Alexander that began in five experimental shorts about everything from disease, menial work and the remnants of the British Empire to a London in the grips of overcrowding.

-The films called on the miserabalist traditions of post-war European avant garde theatre and poetry.
-By employing the red herring of the Comedia Dell Arte ‘plague doctor’ mask and the actual endless human skulls of one of Britain's few open ossuaries, as juxtaposition to the glossed over friendliness of a contemporary ‘happy’ urban landscape they invoke deliberate absurdity in their visuals as well as in their text.
+The film called on the miserabalist traditions of post-war European avant garde theatre and poetry, leaning into the glossed over friendliness of a contemporary ‘happy’ urban landscape they invoke deliberate absurdity in their visuals as well as in their text.
 They are London shot, or in commuter towns.

-For example Animal Waste spreads itself over the lands of London which seem to have inspired a re-understanding of the city's literary and psychological history, from Limehouse to Wapping, Rotherhithe to Ratcliff.
-Mutely nodding to this profound and now taken for granted reexamination of these once were slums, Animal Waste sets itself against the confident and touristic glean of that history, instead aligning itself with the suffering sediment of the actual past.
+The film spreads over the lands of London which seem to have inspired a re-understanding of the city's literary and psychological history, from Limehouse to Wapping, Rotherhithe to Ratcliff.
+Mutely nodding to this profound and now taken for granted reexamination of these once were slums, the film sets itself against the confident and touristic glean of that history, instead aligning itself with the suffering sediment of the actual past.
 Shot around Wellclose Sq and Hawksmoor's St Anne's, and hiding from the Thames, the film evokes Falk, Swedenborg, Linneaus in all their intelligent menace.

-The animal films explore the particular, baffled and morbid character of English attitudes to mortality, along with the specific influence of place and conformity on the quintessentially English deferral of emotion and melodrama.
+The film also explores the particular, baffled and morbid character of English attitudes to mortality, along with the specific influence of place and conformity on the quintessentially English deferral of emotion and melodrama.
 The films aim to capture the ambiguous menace of an often accidentally humorous resolve, manner, apology and understatement so prevalent in the English character.

 Meditations on Strong Tea - a film by Emanuella Amichai translating my poem